iamvenkatgiri/static-website/README.md

 ### 3.Create a hosted zone in the Route 53.

    a)Enter the Domain name (venkatagirisasanapuri.cloud) and Create the hosted zone.
 Once the zone is created, go the Certificate Manager.
-We have to copy the CNAME name and CNAME value by selecting Create records in Route 53 option.
+We have to copy the CNAME name and CNAME value by selecting **Create records in Route 53 option**.

    b)We will have to update the Hosted zone by adding the A record type, once the Cloudfront Distribution is created.